 The Blue Ridge Scenic Railway is one of the most sought-after attractions in Georgia.
 Set out on a return trip 26 miles from Blue Ridge, Georgia, to McCaysville, Tennessee, as the Blue Ridge Scenic Railway hugs the Toccoa River and gives riders the chance to admire some of the most remote parts of the North Georgia mountains.

-The adventure is four hours long and includes a two-hour layover in McCaysville.
+Starting in Blue Ridge, GA, the adventure is four hours long and includes a two-hour layover in McCaysville.
 Here you can explore the historic town’s riverwalk, grab a bite to eat, and stand in Georgia and Tennessee at the same time!

 This is a very popular attraction, so you should make a reservation ahead of time, especially during big events like the Polar Express, Fall Foliage Tour, Firecracker Special, and the New Year’s Eve Excursion.
+Keep in mind that Blue Ridge is about an hour and a half drive from Big Canoe.

 5. Explore the Scenic Byways